x

 Sharon Sedwick helped pass the law in Texas.
 She said her daughter, Jennifer Cave, was shot and stabbed before her body was mutilated in 2005.
 After the trial ended for the two people who killed her daughter, Sedwick would go on to champion legislation in her daughter's name that offers therapy to jurors exposed to brutal imagery.

-"I watched those jurors every day to see what kind of changes and see how they were reacting to what we were going through and I just saw them withering on the vine and I knew I owed them a great thank you for looking at those pictures and making the decisions that they made," said Sedwick.
+"I watched those jurors every day to see what kind of changes and see how they were reacting to what we were going through, and I just saw them withering on the vine, and I knew I owed them a great thank you for looking at those pictures and making the decisions that they made," Sedwick said.

 Before You Leave, Check This Out